openhab/openhabian/docs/openhabian.md

 cp /opt/openhabian/openhabian.conf.dist /etc/openhabian.conf
 ```

+#### interactive install on generic Linux
+Start `openhabian-config` to get into the openHABian configuration tool
+➜ Continue at the ["openHABian Configuration Tool"](#openhabian-configuration-tool) chapter below!

+#### unattended install on generic Linux
+BEWARE: this install method is only for experts that already know to handle and debug openHABian.
+As a beginner, use the interactive `openhabian-config` tool !

+That being said, you actually _can_ install openHABian in an unattended mode.

-Edit `/etc/openhabian.conf` to match your needs, then use
+To do so, edit `/etc/openhabian.conf` to match your needs, then use

 ```shell
 openhabian-config unattended